ellefeg/assembly2orf/README.md

 head -n 1 /home/laura/data/external_data/Pfam/latestDownload_runFails/Pfam-A.hmm
 ```

-If you get an error message or want to use a different Pfam-A file, you must find it or [download one from Pfam](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/).
+If you get an error message or want to use a different Pfam-A file, you must find it or download one from Pfam (ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/).
 Do a test with hmmscan to make sure that the new file works as expected.
 Then edit the following lines of `./dependencies/assembly2orf.sh` to the new filepath to the Pfam-A.hmm file.
 ```
 vi assembly2orf.sh +152
 vi assembly2orf.sh +193